PawseySC/singularity-containers/_episodes/42-docker.md

 ### What's the deal with Docker?

 [Docker](https://hub.docker.com/search/?type=edition&offering=community) has been the first container engine to get widespread popularity.
 It has achieved this mostly in the world of IT companies, where it can be a very effective tool in the hands of system administrators, to deploy all sorts of micro-services.
 It can also be a useful engine for running containers in laptops, personal workstations, and cloud VMs.
 Among its advantages:

 * *root* execution allows for complete control and customisation;
 * *isolation* over *integration*: by default Docker runs containers in complete isolation compared to the host, with highest security.
-Users are in control of plugging in additional host features, such as directories/volumes, networks, communications ports
+Users are in control of plugging in additional host features, such as directories/volumes, networks, communications ports;
 * *docker-compose* to define and run multi-container applications, allowing to manage complex workflows; *e.g.* this can make Docker convenient for deploying long running services including Jupyter and RStudio servers;
 * caching of exited containers, to eventually restart them;
 * layered image format allows for caching of container building steps during build time, reducing development time.

 On the other hand, some features make it not ideal for HPC.
 These include:

 * users need *root* privileges to run it, which is not really a good idea in a shared system;
 * *isolation* over *integration* means users need to get used to a more articulated syntax to get things working with typical HPC applications;
 * no support offered to interface Docker with MPI runtime, or HPC schedulers;
 * usually requires an up-to-date kernel.

 As you might encounter Docker in your container journey, let's have a quick look at how the syntax looks like for the most basic operations.